DanielOgorchock/ST_Anything/README.md

 ##Ethernet (Arduino/W5100, Arduino/ESP-01, and ESP8266) Examples
-The steps for using the Arduino/W5100, Arduino/ESP-01, and NodeMCU ESP8266 sample code is very similar to above, with the added steps of staic IP assignements, MAC addresses, SSID and Passwords, etc...
+The steps for using the Arduino/W5100, Arduino/ESP-01, and NodeMCU ESP8266 sample code is very similar to above, with the added steps of static IP assignements, MAC addresses, SSID and Passwords, etc...
 For now, please refer to the SmartThings library's Readme.md for these details https://github.com/DanielOgorchock/ST_Anything/tree/master/Arduino/libraries/SmartThings